-*leaders* puppets are out to lunch.
-Has a single Board member or member of the Senior Leadership Team stopped to consider how Bill Stein’s Supreme Court dream directly clashes with Digital’s Code of Business Ethics and Conduct?
-I know no one actually looks at the hallowed Code but this is going a bit too far.
+Digital Realty’s senior leaders seem to just keep their heads down and do as they are told.
+Has a single Board member or member of the senior leadership team stopped to consider how Bill Stein’s Supreme Court dream directly clashes with Digital’s Code of Business Conducts and Ethics?
+It’s clear no one at Digital actually looks at the hallowed Code, but this is going a bit too far.

-Let’s look at the language in Digital’s Code of Business Ethics and Conduct :
+Digital’s Code of Business Ethics and Conduct states:

 Confidentiality and Policy Against Retaliation